EU AI Act compliance assessment.

 -

-- Customers who fail to implement disclosure are in breach of the Enterprise terms of service and in sole breach of Article 50(1); Sedasoft has fulfilled its provider obligation by contractually requiring disclosure and documenting the technical hook.
+- Customers who fail to implement disclosure where required are in breach of the Enterprise terms of service and in sole breach of Article 50(1); Sedasoft has fulfilled its provider obligation by contractually requiring disclosure and documenting the technical hook.

 6.2 Article 50(2) - Synthetic and AI-generated content